 So how much higher is the interest on a high-interest savings account?
-As of May 2020, the best rates were around 2.80% — that’s more than 200 times higher than a traditional savings account.
+As of January 2021, the best rates topped 2% — more than 200 times higher than a traditional savings account.

 If you were to put $10,000 into a traditional savings account with a 0.01% interest rate, you’d only earn $1 in interest during an entire year.

 Compare that to HISAs with a rate of 2.00%, which would earn you $200 in interest over the course of a year — quite a difference.
 And that’s without making any monthly deposits.

 At the same 2.00% rate, making a monthly deposit of $200 over one year would earn you $222; over three years it would earn you $824, and over five years it would earn you $1,645.